nEDM-TUM/System-Overview/_subsystems/Raspberry-Pis.md

 `pynedm` is a [software package]({{ site.url }}/Python-Slow-Control) which implements much of the functionality needed in the nEDM experiment.
-It is installed on the Raspberry Pis since it is typically used in scripts pulled down by `himbeerecouch`.
-To update `pynedm` on the Raspberry Pis:
+It is installed on the Raspberry Pis automatically when `himbeerecouch` is installed.

-{% highlight bash %}
-/etc/init.d/rspby install_py
-{% endhighlight %}

 The `himbeerecouch` daemon is run using `supervisor` and configured via the file (`/etc/supervisor/conf.d/raspberry.conf`):